 Werewolf Curse and the AIDS epidemic

 It’s hard not to draw parallels between the werewolf curse and the AIDS epidemic.
 They are both blood-borne diseases.
 They erode the victim’s health, their social standing, and their other relationships, leaving them marginalized.
 Cures are unavailable or else only manage symptoms.
 JKR stated Lupin is a metaphor of those infected with HIV or suffer disabilities through no fault of their own.
-As such, I figured it would take socially and politically charged incident for the curse shed its shackles as taboo and become a movement.
-I figure an attack to a werewolf free clinic would do the trick, followed by the disclosure of the nature of the cure and the authority’s inevitable (and understandable) effort to regulate the administration of the cure.
+As such, I figure it will take socially and politically charged incident for the curse shed its shackles as taboo and become a movement.

 The next chapter of ASIM is full powerful emotions, something I’m not very good at (feelings!
 Too many feelings!
 Noooo!).
 I feel depleted just writing a couple of paragraphs.
 Sometimes, I have to take a moment to not cry as I imagine some parent, child, or lover not understand why their loved one is being denied of what sounds like a simple cure.
 Take these examples: